 Things that sometimes need to get removed:

-Excessive visibility / misaligned priorities – sometimes there are simply too many leaders providing direction to a team, e.g. three of four lightly misaligned executives driving a focal project, and you can help clean that up by being a trusted intermediate
+- Excessive visibility / misaligned priorities – sometimes there are simply too many leaders providing direction to a team, e.g. three of four lightly misaligned executives driving a focal project, and you can help clean that up by being a trusted intermediate

 - Thrashing priorities – if a team is shifting back and forth on focus or approach, figure out what’s causing that thrash and work to remove it.
 This is more often than not too many, somewhat misaligned, strategies, rather than the total absense of any strategy

-Weak or negative cross-team or cross-functional relationships – sometimes a team isn’t working well with necessary partner teams for a given project, and you can debug and start the proces of cleaning that up
+- Weak or negative cross-team or cross-functional relationships – sometimes a team isn’t working well with necessary partner teams for a given project, and you can debug and start the proces of cleaning that up